Littlest Pet Shop (1995 TV series)

-Littlest Pet Shop is an animated television series based on the toy franchise Littlest Pet Shop released by Kenner Products.
-The series debuted on October 16, 1995 in the United States and syndicated to local stations by distributor Claster Television.
+Littlest Pet Shop is an animated children's television series and comedy based on the toy franchise Littlest Pet Shop released by Kenner Products.
+The series debuted on September 11, 1995, in the United States and syndicated to local stations by distributor Claster Television.
 It was produced by Sunbow Entertainment in the United States, and Créativité & Développement and AB Productions in France.